Empowering families, improving lives...everyday

 NC SIP – Reading Resources for Families of Children with Disabilities

-Welcome to our reading resource page!
+Welcome to the North Carolina State Improvement Project (NC SIP) reading resource page!
 Reading is a powerful tool that helps children grow, learn, and explore the world around them.
 For children with disabilities, reading can be especially important because it opens doors to new ideas and helps build skills that support daily life.
 Supporting reading in children with disabilities can lead to greater independence, confidence, and success in life.
 Here, you’ll find valuable materials to help support the reading journey of your child with disabilities.

 Website Resources